Hypothermia, frostbite and chilblains – how to help – reviewed and updated November 2019

 As the area is warmed it can become hot, red and very painful.

-Frostbite should always be assessed by a health professional.
+Frostbite should always be assessed and treated by a health professional.

 Carefully remove jewellery if possible – rings may need to be cut off.